Doubly Optimal Policy Evaluation for Reinforcement Learning: Empirical Results

 \section{Empirical Results}

-In this section, we show the empirical results comparing our methods against three baselines: \tb{(1)} the on-policy Monte Carlo estimator, \tb{(2)} the offline data informed estimator (ODI, \citet{liu2024efficient}), and \tb{(3)} the doubly robust estimator (DR, \citet{jiang2015doubly}).
+In this section, we show the empirical comparison between our methods and three baselines: \tb{(1)} the on-policy Monte Carlo estimator, \tb{(2)} the offline data informed estimator (ODI, \citet{liu2024efficient}), and \tb{(3)} the doubly robust estimator (DR, \citet{jiang2015doubly}).
 In the doubly robust estimator, because they do not design a tailored behavior policy, we leverage the conventional wisdom to use the target policy $\pi$ as the behavior policy.
-Given previously logged offline data, our method learns the optimal behavior policy and the optimal baseline tuple $(\mu^{*}, b^*)$ using Algorithm~\ref{alg: DOpt algorithm}.
-All related methods learn their required quantities from the same offline dataset to ensure fair comparisons.
-Then, we use the behavior policy $\mu^{*}$ for data collection and the baseline $b^*$ for data processing.
-Because our method reduces variance in both the data-collecting and the data-processing phases, we name our method doubly optimal (DOpt) policy evaluation.
-Our implementation is made publicly available to facilitate future research\footnote{Link available upon publication.}.
+Given previously logged offline data, we learn our optimal behavior policy and the optimal baseline tuple $(\mu^{*}, b^*)$ using Algorithm~\ref{alg: DOpt algorithm}.
+All baseline methods learn their required quantities from the same offline dataset to ensure fair comparisons.
+We use the behavior policy $\mu^{*}$ for data collection and the baseline $b^*$ for data processing.
+Since our method reduces variance in both the data-collecting and the data-processing phases, we name our method doubly optimal (DOpt) policy evaluation.
+More experiment details are in Appendix~\ref{append: experiment}.

-\textbf{Gridworld:} We first conduct experiments in Gridworld with $n^3$ states, i.e., an $n \times n$ grid with the time horizon also being $n$.
+\textbf{Gridworld:} We begin by conducting experiments in Gridworld with $n^3$ states, i.e., an $n \times n$ grid with $n$ as the time horizon.
 The number of states in this Gridworld environment scales cubically with $n$, offering a suitable tool to test algorithm scalability.
 We choose Gridworld with $n^3 = 1,000$ and $n^3 = 27,000$, which are the largest Gridworld environment tested among related works \citep{jiang2015doubly, hanna2017data, liu2024efficient}.
 We use randomly generated reward functions with $30$ randomly generated target policies.
 The offline data is generated by various unknown policies to simulate cheaply available but segmented offline data.
 Because MC methods use each episode as one empirical return sample, we view each episode as one online sample.
 We report the \emph{relative error} of the four methods against the number of online samples.
 This relative error is the estimation error normalized by the estimation error of the on-policy Monte Carlo estimator after the first episode.
 Thus, the relative error of the on-policy Monte Carlo estimator starts from $1$.